Review: King, Queen, Knave by Vladimir Nabokov

 Review: Moth Smoke by Mohsin Hamid

-Moth Smoke Cover Moth Smoke [2000] – ★★★★1/2
+Moth Smoke [2000] – ★★★★1/2

-Mohsin Hamid’s The Reluctant Fundamentalist [2007] is one of my favourite novels.
-Therefore, I had high expectations prior to reading Hamid’s debut book Moth Smoke [2000].
-These expectations were met.
 In Moth Smoke, Darashikoh Shezad or Daru is a hash-smoking banker living in Lahore, Pakistan who rekindles his friendship with his childhood friend Ozi, who is now an influential and rich man living under the protection of his equally influential, but corrupt father.
-Daru also realises that he is attracted to Ozi’s wife Mumtaz, and, among his friends is also a shady character Murad Badshah, who sometimes acts as his drugs supplier.
+Daru also realises that he is attracted to Ozi’s wife Mumtaz, and, among his friends is also a shady character named Murad Badshah, who sometimes acts as his drugs supplier.
 After Daru is fired from his job, his societal divide from influential and rich Ozi grows even further, and he finds himself on the dark path towards immorality and crime.
-Moth Smoke is a fascinating, eye-opening journey into Lahore’s criminal underbelly, which makes observations on the societal class divisions and east vs. west mentality conflicts.
+Moth Smoke is a fascinating, eye-opening journey into Lahore’s criminal underbelly, which makes observations on the societal class divisions and the east vs. west mentality conflict.
 But, it is also so much more than that: it has an experimental structure and style (with at least four unreliable narrators); employs symbolism and fable-like story-telling; and becomes a book about the limits of morality, friendship and love, while also exploring the nature of guilt and the malleability of truth.
-Continue reading “Review: Moth Smoke by Mohsin Hamid”

 Review: A Pale View of Hills by Kazuo Ishiguro

-A Pale View of Hills Book Cover A Pale View of Hills [1982] – ★★1/2
+A Pale View of Hills [1982] – ★★1/2

 <<This review may contain spoilers>>

-Kazuo Ishiguro’s debut novel is quite a puzzle.
-In the story, we first meet Etsuko, a middle-aged woman from Japan who is now residing in the English countryside, while her younger daughter Niki lives in London.
-As Niki comes from London to visit her mother, Etsuko starts to reminisce about her previous life in Nagasaki, Japan.
-We eventually start to guess that Etsuko’s memory of the suicide of her older daughter Keiko in England is somehow linked to Etsuko’s recollections of her friendship with a strange woman Sachiko and her daughter Mariko at the time that she lived in Nagasaki.
 This short novel is an easy and, at times, intriguing read, with Ishiguro sometimes making insightful points about Japanese culture and the effect of the passage of time on his characters.
 However, it seems that this subtle novel also asks too much from its reader.
 If there was a mystery somewhere in the novel’s midst, then it was not sufficiently elaborated upon or given sufficient space to breathe for the reader to really care; and, if there was no real mystery, then the point of the novel is partly lost.
 Ishiguro seems to have wrapped his story in too many layers of subtlety, thereby forcing his readers to make a giant leap forward in terms of imagination so that they finally decide to start unwrapping the unwrappable.
 It is unlikely that there will be a satisfactory meaning or explanation found by the novel’s end.
 Besides, while the reader may want to delve into possible interpretations of what he or she has just read, there is also the possibility that the interest will be lost half-way through.
-Continue reading “Review: A Pale View of Hills by Kazuo Ishiguro”